SpaceHunnies/antistasi/ROADMAP.md

 * The player side starts with almost nothing and gains resources and capabilities over the course of the game.
 * Similarly, the AAF starts with limited capabilites, but gains them over time, but, their capabilities always outstrip the player.
 * Both sides are supported by outside major powers, NATO and Russia.
-* Victory is achieved when the FIA control the majority of island, plus the main airport.
+* Victory is achieved when the FIA control the majority of island, plus the main airport (a Russian stronghold).
 * Island control is based on support of the population, each city can support FIA or AAF.
 * Cities support a side based on an influence score, which reflects the civilians attitude towards the two factions.
 * Cities support the side which provides security and economic support.
 * Cities can be secured by placing forces and assets in the city, and eliminating enemy assets and forces.
 * Cities can be supported economically by providing power, or do missions on behalf of a town.
-* There are several types of military installations: outposts, airports, bases, roadblocks, and AA Hills.
+* There are several types of military installations: outposts, airports, bases, roadblocks, and more.
 * There are several types of economic installations: factories, resources, and seaports.
 * Occasionally the players are assigned important, time-sensitive high risk/high reward missions.
 * NATO supports the player through training, recon, and material, tied to the level of economic support the player provides to cities.
 * Players can go behind enemy lines to hack radio towers, placing a bug which allows them to gain more intel (and missions).
+* ALiVE support, so players get persistent saves and War Room integration.
+* Players may go undercover, hiding themselves from the AAF.
+* Players can hit OPFOR "soft targets", such as convoys, to decrease their fighting/reinforcement capability.

 ## Guidelines

-* Follow ACE style guidelines
+* Follow ACE style guidelines.
+* Write tests.
 * Any change in important scores or resources should be communicated to the player
 * All choices should be interesting.
 * Behavior should be emergent.